What is Agile Estimation?

 The table below highlights the major difference between

-Traditional estimation always focus on how much time it will take to complete the work hence the scope is always constant and Time and cost varies based on estimation. where in Agile we focus on what are the functionality we can complete with in the fixed time box.
+Traditional estimation always focuses on how much time it will take to complete the work hence the scope is always constant and Time and cost vary based on estimation. wherein Agile we focus on what is the functionality we can complete within the fixed time box.
 Explained this concept in a diagram below.

 End of Section “How Agile estimation is different”

 Story Points are the measurement unit to estimate the size of a user story, on the basis of its.